winitzki/scall/tutorial/programming_dhall.md

 If the user modifies the file `simple.dhall` to contain a Dhall expression that evaluates to something other than `3`, the hash value will be different and the frozen import will fail.

 The hash value is computed from the _normal form_ of a Dhall expression, and the normal form is computed only after successful type-checking.
-For this reason, the hash value remains unchanged under refactoring.
+For this reason, the hash value of a Dhall program remains unchanged under any refactoring.
 For instance, we may add or remove comments; reformat the file; change the order of fields in records; rename, add, or remove local variables; change import URLs; etc.
 The hash value will remain the same as long as the final evaluated expression in its normal form remains the same.

-## Some features of the Dhall type system
+## Features of the Dhall type system

 ### Working with records polymorphically